 There are several ways to compare objects in Perl.
 You can test for value equivalence using the === infix operator.
-For immutable objects, this is an ordinary value comparison. "hello" === "hello" is true because both strings are immutable and have the same value.
+For immutable objects4, this is an ordinary value comparison. "hello" === "hello" is true because both strings are immutable and have the same value.

 For mutable objects, === compares their identities.
 Two objects only share the same identity if, in fact, they are the same object.
-Even if the two arrays @a and @b contain the same values, if they containers are two separate array objects, they will have different identities and will not be equivalent when compared with ===:
+In the following example, the two arrays @a and @b, while they contain the same values, are two separate array objects which have different identities and are thus not equivalent under ===.